adrianadermon/CV/CV.md

 ## Journal articles (peer reviewed)

-"Intergenerational wealth mobility and the role of inheritance: Evidence from multiple generations", with Mikael Lindahl and Daniel Waldenström.
-Forthcoming in *The Economic Journal*.
+"Intergenerational Wealth Mobility and the Role of Inheritance: Evidence from Multiple Generations" (2018), with Mikael Lindahl and Daniel Waldenström. *The Economic Journal* 128(612), F482--F513.

 "Job Polarization and Task-Biased Technological Change: Evidence from Sweden, 1975--2005" (2015), with Magnus Gustavsson. *The Scandinavian Journal of Economics* 117(3), 878--917.